raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 The special component for this version of the spell is a miniature representation of the prison made from jade.

 ***Minimus Containment***.
-The target shrinks to a height of 1 inch and is imprisoned inside a gemstone or similar object.
+The target shrinks to a height of 2.5cm and is imprisoned inside a gemstone or similar object.
 Light can pass through the gemstone normally (allowing the target to see out and other creatures to see in), but nothing else can pass through, even by means of teleportation or planar travel.
 The gemstone can't be cut or broken while the spell remains in effect.

 The special component for this version of the spell is a large, transparent gemstone, such as a corundum, diamond, or ruby.